DragosGeornoiu/Multithreading-ConveyorBelt/README.md

     - testMultipleDryRobotsCanAssembleEachARobot: tests that multiple Workers that assemble DRY200 robots can complete one robot each.

 ## Running the application
+Enter the root directory of the application and run the following command
 ```
 mvn clean package -DskipTests=true
 java -jar ./target/ACMEFactory.jar arg1 arg2 arg3